DROP · THEFT FROM VEHICLEAPRIL 2026 BRIEFINGLOS ANGELES · 2.4K residents

 01 · TL;DR

-Six categories moved in Rancho Park this March — four ran below trend as one-month drops, two registered as sustained structural shifts.
-The overall shape is a broad, multi-category retreat in property crime, with vehicle-related and larceny categories leading the move downward.
+Six categories moved in Rancho Park in April 2026 — four ran below trend in the current month and two registered as sustained multi-year shifts.
+The dominant pattern is a broad, structural retreat in property crime across nearly every tracked bucket.

 4 drops2 sustained shifts